aflin/rampart/docs/source/rampart-crypto.rst

     /*
-       note that when key/iv is used in encrypt instead of a password, salt is not stored in the ciphertext, and the ciphertext must be decrypted with the same key and iv.
+       note that when key/iv is used in encrypt instead of a password, salt is not stored in the ciphertext, and the ciphertext must be decrypted with the same key, iv derived using both 'password' and 'salt'.
     */

     var plaintext = crypto.decrypt({